Homotopy coherent structures: Homotopy coherent diagrams

 with $0 < k <n$ admits a filler. \end{thm} \begin{proof} This can be checked directly, or deduced as an immediate consequence --- see Corollary \ref{cor:coherent-diagram-quasi-category} --- of a result that we will prove in Part \ref{part:II}. \end{proof}

-This is the first example of a ``weak Kan complex,'' the name Boardman and Vogt used those simplicial sets that admit fillers for inner horns, which Joyal rechristened ``quasi-categories.''
+Boardman and Vogt referred to inner horn filling as the ``restricted Kan condition.''
+Joyal introduced the name ``quasi-categories'' for these ``weak Kan complexes.''
 Quasi-categories define a popular model of $(\infty,1)$-\emph{categories}, categories weakly enriched in topological spaces, about more which in Part \ref{part:III}.

 Any quasi-category has a \textbf{homotopy category} whose objects are the vertices and whose morphisms are 1-simplices up to a homotopy relation $f \simeq g$ between parallel 1-simplices $f,g \colon x \to y$ witnessed by a 2-simplex with boundary: